hphelion/documentation/community/community.3rd-party-licenses.md

 On Debian GNU/Linux systems, the complete text of the GNU General Public License can be found in `/usr/share/common-licenses/GPL'.

-The Debian packaging is Â&copy; 2008, Giuseppe Iuculano (giuseppe@iuculano.it) and is licensed under the GPL, see `/usr/share/common-licenses/GPL'.
+The Debian packaging is &copy; 2008, Giuseppe Iuculano (giuseppe@iuculano.it) and is licensed under the GPL, see `/usr/share/common-licenses/GPL'.